TabeaSpahn/scapy/doc/scapy/layers/automotive.rst

 Since sr1 calls the answers function, our payload of the XCP-response objects gets interpreted with the command of our CTO object.
 Otherwise it could not be interpreted.
-The first message should always be the "CONNECT" Message, the response of the ECU determines how the messages are read. e.g.: byte order.
+The first message should always be the "CONNECT" Message, the response of the ECU determines how the messages are read.
+E.g.: byte order.
 Otherwise, one must set the address granularity, and max size of the DTOs and CTOs per hand in the contrib config::

     conf.contribs['XCP']['Address_Granularity_Byte'] = 1  # Can be 1, 2 or 4